 Introduction to Computer Science utilizes a JavaScript curriculum to teach the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem-solving skills.
 Upon completion of the Introduction to Computer Science course, they have learned material equivalent to a semester college introductory course in computer science and are able to program using JavaScript.
 The basic syntax and application of additional programming languages are discussed as they apply to fields in computer science.
-This investigates external also internal and hardware components of computer devices.
+This course also investigates internal and external hardware components of computer devices.